We'll find ways to simulate that smell

 - In both Warhammer and Warhammer 40,000, the Chaos God Slaanesh's palace is described in these terms, ringed by the six Circles of Desire: Avidity, Gluttony, Carnality, Paramountcy, Vainglory and finally Indolence.
 Each layer serves as a defensive mechanism, so that an intruder may be turned into a lifeless golden statue after lingering too long in Avidity, fall prey to the Daemonettes inhabiting Carnality, or become trapped in Indolence until their body crumbles to dust.

-- The Seven Heavens of the world of the Children of Fire RPG contain a number of realms that would be Hellish in the eyes of many a mortal.
+- Children Of Fire: The Seven Heavens contain a number of realms that would be Hellish in the eyes of many a mortal.
 The Second Heaven is where the Fallen were cast down after Sammael's rebellion, and is a place of sightless torment.
 The northern realm of the Third Heaven, Tartarus, is where human sinners are punished, and is a desolate, lifeless place.
 Finally, the northern realm of the Fifth Heaven is where corrupted angels are punished.

 - In Werewolf: The Apocalypse, the Black Spiral Labyrinth represents the tormented mind of the Wyrm.
 The labyrinth is divided into nine circles, each of which tests and torments visitors until their minds are broken.
 For example, the circle of endurance pushes visitors to their physical and psychological limits, while the circle of loyalty forces visitors to choose between (what's left of) their humanity and fealty to the Wyrm.
 Black Spiral Dancers pass through the circles to gain rank, but only a handful have ever passed through all nine circles.
 Gaia Garou consider dancing the Black Spiral a fate worse than death.